Report the theft or loss of an artwork or valuable item to the Art Loss Register for registration on the database.

 Any uniquely identifiable item can be registered online and loss registrations are charged on a per item basis (plus VAT where applicable).

 The details of your possessions are held securely on the ALR database for no charge for as long as you wish.
-It is only at the point of a successful recovery that you will liable for a fee assessed on the current value of the item at the time of its recovery.
-For a successful recovery the fee is 20 percent (plus VAT).
+It is only at the point of a successful recovery that you will become liable for a further fee.
+This is calculated as 20% (plus VAT) of the net benefit to the claimant at the successful conclusion of the process.

 The registration of items on the database assumes your agreement to this commercial agreement.

 The ALR’s services are provided by trained art experts.